 Boycotting elephant sanctuaries is ineffective because some rescue centers genuinely support elephants and depend on tourism money to care for them (releasing captive elephants back into the wild is very challenging).

-Thailand’s most ethical elephant sanctuary charges $68 for a half-day tour.
-I last checked prices in May 2024 (check current price).
+Thailand’s most ethical elephant sanctuary charges $70 for a half-day tour.
+I last checked prices in December 2024 (see current price).

 See my Thailand trip expenses.

-- Some places require a short walk or hike to observe elephants.
+- No special skills or endurance are needed.
+Some places require a short walk or hike to observe elephants.

 How To Guide & Tips